abergs/docs-playground/src/guide/errors.md

 # Errors

-While errors are never fun, we've tried our best to make it easy to debug why you're receing an error.
-Here's a collection of the difference errors you might run into and how to solve them.
+While errors are never fun, we've tried our best to make it easy to determine why you're receiving an error.
+Here's a collection of the different errors you might run into and how to solve them.

 ## Problem Details

-All our errors are formatted as `Problem Details` [RFC-7807](https://www.rfc-editor.org/rfc/rfc7807).

-That means our HTTP API and Client Side code return errors that look like this:
+All errors are formatted as `Problem Details` [RFC-7807](https://www.rfc-editor.org/rfc/rfc7807), meaning our HTTP API and Client Side code return errors that look like this:

 ```json5
 {